dotnet/arcade/Documentation/UnifiedBuild/Foundational-Concepts.md

 While our partners may not always build what they release based on the upstream, as they may use private pre-release channels to obtain sources of upcoming versions, those releases must eventually be made open-source in the upstream to maintain their open source status.

-***Note: What Microsoft builds and releases for Linux, MacOS or any other platform, is not intended to be ‘bit for bit’ identical with what a partner may be able to build using the upstream.
+***Note: What Microsoft builds and releases for Linux, macOS or any other platform, is not intended to be ‘bit for bit’ identical with what a partner may be able to build using the upstream.
 Signing, for example, results in a slightly different product.
 The product shall be functionally identical***

 ### **The build shall not require any orchestration to build artifacts for a specific platform distribution**